Jennifer Lawrence And Darren Aronofsky Romance Indirectly Confirmed, And Perhaps ‘Passengers’ Wasn’t Such A Flop After All

 “When you’re in Hollywood, you have an Oscar, and you’re making millions of dollars and you’ve already purchased a mansion and you seem like… Hollywood 26 is, like, 36.
 She’s lived and she’s seen a lot, you know?”

 Jennifer Lawrence has achieved a healthy work-life balance and is now working on new film projects.
 Her latest movie, Passengers, was released in December and depicts the actress playing the role of a spaceship passenger who wakes up when the spacecraft malfunctions in the middle of its journey.
-Forbes reports that although Passengers was initially considered somewhat of a flop and received only mediocre reviews, a month after its release it has grossed more than $255 million worldwide and is now even considered the best “original live-action hit” of 2016.
+Forbes reported that although Passengers was initially considered somewhat of a flop and received only mediocre reviews, a month after its release it has grossed more than $255 million worldwide and is now even considered the best “original live-action hit” of 2016.

 Jennifer Lawrence And Chris Pratt’s #Passengers Just Became 2016’s Biggest Original Live-Action Hit